k8s-platform-hub/hello-vuejs/README.md

 ```
 hasura cluster status
 ```
-* Browse to `/microservices/app/src` and edit the package.json file, under 'scripts'-> 'start' and 'build', update the cluster name to point to your cluster name.
+* Browse to `/microservices/app/src` and edit the package.json file, under 'scripts'-> 'start' and 'build' keys, update the `CLUSTER_NAME` to point to your cluster name.

 ## Deploy an existing Vue.js